In this article, we take you through the most important things to consider when choosing a replacement for Google Hire.

 So this is likely to be the bare minimum you’ll be looking for in your new recruitment software and most (although not all) applicant tracking systems will have these features.

-And that’s what makes choosing the right applicant tracking system tricky.
+And that’s what makes choosing the best applicant tracking system tricky.
 If you were satisfied with this feature set, do you really need any of the other features on offer by the various ATS providers you’re evaluating and are they worth paying a little extra for?

 Read on as we take you through some of the things that you should probably be taking into consideration (from features to usability, candidate experience, and support).